How your wrestling club can survive and thrive in a recession

 Protect and adapt your sources of revenue

 Although sports tend to be recession-resilient, participation can shift away from high cost sports.
 Due to wrestling’s relatively low cost, your club is well positioned to attract new wrestlers in the next couple years.
 Here are a few suggestions to put yourself in a position to grow your wrestling team.

-If there is one thing to take away from this entire guide, it’s that your club should embrace installment plans.
-A natural payment schedule would be monthly, but even something as simple as two payments over the season can be helpful.
+If there is one thing to take away from this entire guide, it’s that your club should embrace installment plans (seasonal clubs) or transition to a membership model (year round clubs).

 Parents may be able to afford a monthly bill, but may be unable to come up with a large lump sum for their kids sports participation.
 An installment plan is an easy way to welcome new wrestlers and reduce financial burden.